Industry-wide consortium to tackle data exchange in an open-source manner

 The Innovate UK-funded project aims to increase productivity, performance and quality in the construction industry via a £1m innovation grant.
 The consortium set out to address two industrial issues with their project entitled “AEC Delta Mobility”.
 Firstly, to help engage manufacturers in the early design stages and result in the increased pre-manufactured value of build assets across the construction sector, and secondly, to increase the productivity of construction projects by over 15%.

 The team focuses on the inefficient processes whereby software users manually exchange large files and 3D models to communicate design changes – called deltas – between designers, integrators and fabricators.
-Dr Al Fisher, Technical Director and Head of Computational Development at BuroHappold, said that “As a result of this new standard, users will be able to live-stream individual changes with collaborators, instead of sharing large files over-and-over again; using their own choice of any application conformant with the newly proposed AEC Delta Mobility specification.”
+Dr Al Fisher, Technical Director and Head of Computational Development at BuroHappold, said “As a result of this new standard, users will be able to live-stream individual changes with collaborators, instead of sharing large files over-and-over again; using their own choice of any application conformant with the newly proposed AEC Delta Mobility specification.”

 Commenting on the project, the Founder and CEO of 3D Repo, Dr Jozef Dobos, said “While open standards such as IFC and BCF paved the way for collaboration, they are neither suitable for infrastructure and manufacturing, nor scalable to large construction projects.
 IFC [a popular open file format in Building Information Modelling] can take several hours and enormous amounts of memory to process, making the current workflows extremely inefficient.”

 The project will take 18 months and will see the newly proposed AEC Delta specification tested on live construction projects in the UK with project partners BuroHappold, Rhomberg, HOK and Atkins.